ferreirad08/Codifica-o-de-Sinais-Anal-gicos/README.md

 Current examples include:

-Shannon-Fano, Huffman, Arithmetic and Lempel-Ziv'78.
+Shannon-Fano, Huffman, Arithmetic and Lempel-Ziv'78 Coding.

-Mutual Information and Channel Capacity (Non-symmetric and Symmetric).
+Calculation of Mutual Information and Channel Capacity (Non-symmetric and Symmetric Channel).